dmbarbour/glas/docs/GlasDesign.md

         type Tree = ((1 + Tree) * (1 + Tree))
             a binary tree is pair of optional binary trees

 A binary tree can easily represent a pair `(a, b)` or either type `(Left a | Right b)`.

 However, glas systems favor labeled data because labels are more meaningful and extensible.
 Labels are encoded into a *path* through a tree, favoring null-terminated UTF-8.
 For example, label 'data' would be encoded into the path `01100100 01100001 01110100 01100001 00000000` where '0' and '1' respectively represent following the left or right branch.
 A record such as `(height:180, weight:200)` may have many such paths with shared prefixes, forming a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
 A variant would have exactly one label.

-To efficiently represent labeled data, non-branching paths are compactly encoded by the glas runtime system or [glas object serialization format](GlasObject.md).
+To efficiently represent labeled data, non-branching paths must be compactly encoded.
 A viable runtime representation is closer to:

         type Tree = (Stem * Node)       // as a struct type Stem = uint64              // encoding 0..63 bits